navdeepsinghahuja/live-sketch/README.md

 ## 📸 What It Does

-- Captures your live webcam video
+- Captures your live webcam video.
-- Applies grayscale + Gaussian blur + edge detection
+- Applies grayscale + Gaussian blur + edge detection.
-- Inverts the result to give a sketch effect
+- Inverts the result to give a sketch effect.
-- Displays it in a live OpenCV window
+- Displays it in a live OpenCV window.
-- Press `Enter` to close the app
+- Press `Enter` to close the app.

 ---